Magmas-Lounge/Projects/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Submit a report related to one of my modpacks.
+about: Submit a bug report related to one of my modpacks.
 title: ''
 labels: Bug Report
 assignees: MagmaBro123